publiccodenet/bumperscripter/README.md

 Copy the 'video' folder from the extracted archive into the `home/<yourusername>/sketchbook/libraries`.
 NOTE: Be sure to keep the original video library so you can revert back to the original library version if needed.

-## Using Bumper Scripter
+## Using Bumperscripter

-To use Bumper Scripter, make sure you followed the installation instructions in the previous paragraph.
+To use Bumperscripter, make sure you followed the installation instructions in the previous paragraph.

 In the menu choose: File->Open Navigate to the location where you have cloned the `bumperscripter` project and open the `bumperscripter.pde` file and press the ▶️ (Run) button.